 Budgeting is perhaps never more important than when you’re living on a fixed income, as many people in retirement are.

-Hopefully your kids — if you have them — are financially established, and maybe you’re even getting close to paying off your mortgage.
-As a result, you may find that your budget has fewer line items in it these days than it did when you were younger.
+If you have kids, hopefully they’re financially established, and maybe you’re even getting close to paying off your mortgage.
+As a result, you may find that your budget has fewer line items in it than it did when you were younger.

 If you want to take budgeting a step further, try zero-sum budgeting, where you give every dollar in your life a job each month before it hits your account.
-That way you’ll really seal up any small budget leaks in your life.
+That way you can seal up any small budget leaks.